-Medical Plans.
-Faculty employed at least half-time for one semester or longer may enroll in one of the University's health insurance programs during the first 30 days of employment.
+a.
+Medical and Dental Plans.
+Faculty employed at least half-time for one semester or longer may enroll in one of the University's health and dental insurance programs during the first 30 days of employment.
 Faculty may also enroll, add or delete dependents, or cancel coverage during the annual open enrollment period each fall, with coverage changes effective January 1 of the following year.
 Enrollment changes are also permitted because of a qualifying life event status change.
-For detailed information on these plans, including monthly premiums, consult the Benefits Office.
+For detailed information on these plans, including monthly premiums, consult the Benefits website.